TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 for that request.
 So any parameter that validly influences the rendered page needs to be part of that `cHash`.

 With :ref:`Routing` you can configure TYPO3 not to display the `cHash` in your URLs in most cases.
+Routing adds an explicit mapping of incoming readable URL slugs to internal parameter values.
+This both adds an additional layer for validating slugs as well as reduces the parameters to a limited (and predictable) set of values.

-Various configuration options exist to configure the `cHash` behavior via :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['cacheHash']` in the file `LocalConfiguration.php` or `AdditionalConfiguration.php`:
+Various configuration options exist to configure the `cHash` behavior via :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['cacheHash']` in the file :file:`LocalConfiguration.php` or :file:`AdditionalConfiguration.php`:

 ================================== ====================================================================================================================================================================
 Option                             Description